besteves4/dgaterms/README.md

 as the usage of such technologies promotes machine readability and interoperability.
 In addition, the use of open semantic vocabularies eases the comparison of data-sharing policies across different use cases and thereby accelerates the development and sharing of best practices for the European altruistic and trusted data intermediary sectors.

-This work is under review at the [16th International Conference on Computers, Privacy & Data Protection](https://www.cpdpconferences.org/).

 ![DGAterms](./doc/figure.png "DGAterms")

 ## Repository Contents